chihyaoma/cyclical-visual-captioning/anet-video-captioning/README.md

 # Quick Start (Video Captioning)

+## Installation

+Please follow the installation guide in [INSTALL.md](INSTALL.md) to install PyTorch and other necessary packages.

+## Training

 The following guideline shows how to train and evaluate on [ActivityNet-Entities](https://github.com/facebookresearch/ActivityNet-Entities).

-## Training

 ### Train baseline model